Skip to content

 Introduction

-Overview: This file provides TCP communication and device management capabilities for connecting to the PX6x series drone swarm via RJ45 Ethernet ports.
-It implements network port device abstraction and TCP server functionality, supporting swarm networking and communication for drones.
+Overview: This file provides TCP communication and device management capabilities for connecting to the PX6x series drone swarm via RJ45 Ethernet ports, implementing network port device abstraction and TCP server functionality, supporting swarm networking and communication for drones.

 In RflySim drone swarm simulation and real-flight testing scenarios, multiple PX6x flight controller drones typically require stable data communication with the ground station control end through wired RJ45 Ethernet ports to enable functions such as flight control command transmission and flight status reporting.
 As the network communication component of the RflySimSDK swarm module, this module uses the RJ_Device class to abstract communication devices for individual PX6x drones connected via RJ45, and the TCPServer class provides TCP server support for multi-device access.
 It is applicable to scenarios such as real-machine RJ45-based swarm testing and fixed-IP swarm communication in simulation environments, offering foundational communication interfaces for upper-layer swarm task scheduling and status monitoring.